serenity4/SPIRV.jl/README.md

 This is currently a work in progress.
 The [current documentation](https://serenity4.github.io/SPIRV.jl/dev) may contain some information, but is still lacking.
 Potential users are encouraged to look at the tests and at the source code for more information.

 This library contains a very experimental Julia to SPIR-V compiler, built as an alternative SPIR-V backend to the Julia compilation pipeline.
-Some of the internal code used for integrating with the compilation pipeline was inspired from [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl); however, since we do not go through LLVM at all, most other things from GPUCompiler are not applicable.
+Some of the internal code used for integrating with the compilation pipeline was inspired from [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl), but we do not rely on LLVM.